Rebecca Kleefisch: 2022 gubernatorial campaign

 In September 2021, Kleefisch announced that she would seek the Republican nomination for Governor of Wisconsin in the following year's election.
 In her announcement, she likened herself to Donald Trump.
 She began her campaign by criticizing the leadership of incumbent Democratic Governor Tony Evers and attacking his response to the 2020 Kenosha unrest.
 In October 2021, she told Republicans that they needed to "hire mercenaries" and engage in "ballot harvesting" (a practice she has called for banning) to help her win the 2022 race.
 In November 2021, she said that a vaccine requirement for poll workers in Wisconsin was intended to prevent Republicans from becoming poll workers and thus hide wrongdoing.
 Kleefisch recently sued the Wisconsin Elections Commission, alleging that they broke the law during the 2020 election.

 During her campaign, Kleefisch initially recognized that Biden won the 2020 election but by early 2022, she declined to take a position on the matter.
 In April 2022, Kleefisch said that the election was "rigged."
 On decertifying the results of the 2020 election in Wisconsin, Kleefisch said it is "not constitutionally possible."

 Kleefisch received the endorsement of former governor Walker months ahead of the primary, and was long regarded as the front-runner in the race.
-However, a June 2022 endorsement of her opponent Tim Michels along with a July endorsement Michels by former governor Tommy Thompson helped Michels to narrow the gap between them.
+However, a June 2022 endorsement of her opponent Tim Michels by Donald Trump, along with a July endorsement Michels by former governor Tommy Thompson, helped Michels to narrow the gap between them.
 Kleefisch was defeated in the primary by Michels, who himself went on to lose the general election to incumbent Evers.